GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0014_add-datasets-metadata-to-node-beacon.md

 ### 4. Purpose

 Data loaded into GDI, be it through beacon or through FAIR Data Points (FDP), need to be consistent and queryable.
-In order to do so, validation of the data prior to submission needs to be performed.
+This SOP aims to clarify how to proceed when new dataset metadata needs to be added to a Node's beacon, covering the cases for updating or inserting datasets and full validation of the incoming metadata.

 ### 5. Scope